 - 11.4.
 The Company in the ordinary course of its business holds collateral in respect of Islamic financing (being the title of assets leased out) including real-estate collaterals in order to mitigate the credit risk associated with them.
 These collaterals are not readily convertible into cash and are intended to be repossessed and disposed of in case the customer defaults. - 11.5.
-The Company has assigned Islamic financing receivables amounting to SR 2.96 million (31 December 2019: SR 3.58 million) to local commercial banks for obtaining financial facilities.
+The Company has assigned Islamic financing receivables amounting to SR 40.3 million (31 December 2020: SR 2.96 million) to local commercial banks for obtaining financial facilities.
 These Islamic financing receivables have not been derecognized from the statement of financial position as the Company retains substantially all the risks and rewards, primarily credit risk. - 11.6.
 The title of the assets sold under finance lease agreements is held in the name of the Company.
 Further, all investments in Islamic financing are secured through personal guarantees. - 11.7.
 In response to COVID-19, SAMA launched the Private Sector Financing Support Program ("PSFSP") in March 2020 to provide the necessary support to the Micro Small and Medium Enterprises ("MSME") as per the definition issued by SAMA.
 As part of the Deferred Payment Program ("DPP"), the Company deferred payments for 6 months to contracts that qualify as MSME with extending the tenure of the facility. - 11.8.
-During September 2020 it was extended for 3 months and during December 2020, SAMA further extended the same for additional 3.5 months for qualifying MSME.
+During April till December 2021, SAMA extended for 9 months for qualifying MSME.
 The accounting impact of these changes in terms of the net investment in Islamic Financing has been assessed and account for as per the requirements of IFRS 9 as a modification in terms of the arrangements (see Note 27).
 Modification loss has been recognized under other income / (expenses) in the statement of profit or loss - 11.9.
-In order to support the SME sector, Monshaat instructed the Company to defer payments of all customers under the Monshaat program for a period of 12 months.
-The accounting impact of these changes in terms of the net investment in Islamic Financing has been assessed and account for as per the requirements of IFRS 9 as a modification in terms of the arrangements (see Note 27).
-Modification loss has been recognized under other income / (expenses) in the statement of profit or loss. - 11.10.
-During the year, the Company has provided financing amounting to SR 20.5 million to Small and Medium-Sized Entities (SME) that qualify for the facility under SAMA funding for lending program on profit rates below-market.
+During the year 2021, the Company has provided financing amounting to SR 21.7 million (31 December 2020: SR 20.5 million) to Small and Medium-Sized Entities (SME) that qualify for the facility under SAMA funding for lending program on profit rates below-market.
 These facilities are 95% secured under the Kafala program and these facilities are repayable in 30 monthly installments with the first installment is due after 6 months' grace period from the date of the contract, which is discounted using average market prevailing profit rates for similar financing facilities to determine the fair value.
-The difference between financing provided and its fair value is recorded in the statement of profit or loss as per the requirements of IFRS 9 (see Note 27). - 11.11.
+The difference between financing provided and its fair value is recorded in the statement of profit or loss as per the requirements of IFRS 9 (see Note 27). - 11.10.
 The movement in the provision for impairment of Islamic financings during the year is as follows:

-Note 2020 2019 Balance at the beginning of the year 2,885,578 4,375,391 (Reversed) / provided during the year 912,369 (1,168,747) Written off during the year 11.12 (25,050) (321,066) Balance at the end of the year 3,772,897 2,885,578
+Note 2021 2020 Balance at the beginning of the year 3,772,897 2,885,578 Provided during the year 23,581,512 912,369 Written off during the year 11.11 (783,835) (25,050) Balance at the end of the year 26,570,574 3,772,897

-11.12.
+11.11.
 During the year, the Board of Directors and management of the Company approved a write-off of net investment in Islamic financing receivable.
 These amounts are subject to enforcement activities.
 12. RESTRICTED CASH DEPOSITS

 The Company has placed these funds as margin deposits for certain financial facilities granted to the Company by counterparty finance providers.
-The Company also earns a profit on these balances.

-As at 31 De As at 31 December
+Note As at 31 December

-2020 2019
+2021 2020

-Restricted cash deposit 355,720 355,720
+Restricted cash deposit 21 2,267,000 355,720

-355,720 355,720
+2,267,000 355,720